griby/ray-tracing-series/README.md

 Each run took approximately 130 seconds to generate on the 8 threads of an Intel Core i7-6700K Quad Core 4GHz processor.

-Those images all feature the setup mentioned earlier except for a few differences.
+Those images all feature the setup mentioned previously except for a few differences.

 ![alt text](output/v1.0_example_1.jpg)